ansible/awx/docs/credentials/credential_plugins.md

     secret management system (in this example, specifying a URL and an OAuth2.0 token _to access_ HashiCorp Vault)

-3.  _Link_ the `password` field for the Machine credential to the external system by specifying the source (in this example, the HashiCorp credential) and metadata about the path (e.g., `/some/path/to/my/password/`).
+3.  _Link_ the `password` field for the Machine cCredential to the external system by specifying the source (in this example, the HashiCorp Credential) and metadata about the path (e.g., `/some/path/to/my/password/`).

 Note that you can perform these lookups on *any* field for any non-external credential, including those with custom credential types.
-You could just as easily create an AWS credential and use lookups to retrieve the Access Key and Secret Key from an external secret management system.
+You could just as easily create an AWS Credential and use lookups to retrieve the Access Key and Secret Key from an external secret management system.
 External credentials cannot have lookups applied to their fields.